Goal

 Look for

-in the log, where n is the start block number. -
+Placing initial state in block nin the log, where n is the start block number. -

 Start a filler with